iamvitalyo/Aphrodite-AGI/readme.txt

 what if all splits on two - reality and not reality or imagination and between them o.

+if self-consciousness is touches then where pentogram make cross is self-consciousness reaction.

 Good luck, and dont forget to click "Star" button!